 Placing the referral in a Not Accepted status when the referral does not meet the admissions criteria, or when the referral declines, cancels, or no-shows on admissions date.

 Computerized Criminal History Search: CCRC requires that a computerized criminal history (CCH) search be completed on all referrals.
-Once a customer is referred, CCRC admissions staff run a CCH, regardless of VR status.
+Once a customer is determined eligible and referred, CCRC admissions staff run a CCH.

 Active Status at the CCRC: When a customer arrives for the CCRC Training Program, admission staff places the customer in Active status for CCRC training.
 Upon Active status, the customer is assigned a CRCC VR Counselor who manages the case.